 State police: One person dead, one in custody after Chest Township shooting; no threat to public

 Feb.
-22—PATTON, Pa. — One person is dead and another person is in custody after a fatal shooting Thursday in Chest Township, according to state police.
+23—PATTON, Pa. — One person is dead and another person is in custody after a fatal shooting Thursday in Chest Township, according to state police.

 Limited details were released Thursday evening about the deadly incident, but a homicide investigation was underway at a location on Grozanick Road, near Patton.